Lung Cancer Symptoms

 — American Cancer Society

-Medical professionals typically use a low-dose computed tomography (CT) scan or a chest X-ray to conduct a lung cancer screening.
+Specialists use a low-dose computed tomography (CT) scan or a chest X-ray to conduct a lung cancer screening.
+If these scans find possible tumors, doctors can take a biopsy (sample) to check for lung cancer cells and confirm a diagnosis.

 Treatment for Lung Cancer Symptoms